 But what also was well worth getting was the New York CityPASS.
 I was able to test it out and ended up seeing New York’s top 8 attractions in just three days and loved every minute of it!

 So here’s how you can make the most out of your trip to the city while sticking to your budget.

 Get Your Culture Fix – Must See New York City Museums

-This museum is probably the one that will take up most of your time but one that does not so much is the Guggenheim, which is also included in the New York CityPASS (but you have to ditch the Rockefeller Observatory, but don’t worry, I know a way to still get there.
+This museum is probably the one that will take up most of your time but one that does not so much is the Guggenheim, which is also included in the CityPASS (but you have to ditch the Rockefeller Observatory, but don’t worry, I know a way to still get there.
 Later on this.)
-The building

 And you can see it as a metaphor for the US as well, how it shook at its foundation but never got down to its very core, still standing strong and rising up.
 The museum pays homage to the construction of the then monumental work as well as the people who had lost their lives in this tragic event.

 By the way, with the CityPASS you can jump queues and get on the fast track.
 It kinda makes you feel like a VIP.
 All you need to do is to go straight to the respective will call desk and get your ticket issued for the day.

 The City at a Glance – Best Views in New York

 Walking among the towering skyscrapers or crossing the bridges and taking in the shiny glass buildings from afar will just not do in NYC.
 You have to get the full on view.

 But that is no problem at all and the city made sure there are different options to choose from.
 I am mighty bad at choosing, as you might know, and luckily did not even have to with my New York CityPASS.